 That goes double for the industries most affected by ASC 606.
 In telecoms, one of the hardest-hit sectors, major players such as AT&T and Verizon have been aggressively lobbying FASB for an extension of the effective date by arguing that there simply isn’t enough time to implement the sweeping overhaul the new guidelines expect.
 Smaller businesses that have not previously dealt with regulatory changes, or whose systems simply don’t have the depth to handle the additional demands, are likely to have an equally difficult transition.

 Making the Most of Your Breathing Room

-As challenging as the transition to ASC 606 will be, it’s also an excellent opportunity to revisit your processes and systems, and creates real incentive to streamline the way you do business.
-What’s more, there’s plenty of scope to be forward-looking: making the right changes to your infrastructure won’t just help your business meet current regulatory requirements, but could also simplify adoption of future regulations.
+As challenging as the transition to ASC 606 will be, it’s also an excellent opportunity to revisit your processes and systems and creates a real incentive to streamline the way you do business.
+What’s more, there are plenty of scopes to be forward-looking: making the right changes to your infrastructure won’t just help your business meet current regulatory requirements, but could also simplify the adoption of future regulations.

 However, balancing those ambitions with the reality of sunk costs and existing solutions isn’t always easy.
 Companies that have made significant investments into their ERP and financial systems often find it harder to pivot to the demands of new accounting guidance without resorting to custom code or offloading accounting activities onto manual spreadsheets and sidebar systems.

 Here at SOFTRAX, it’s an issue that we’re very familiar with.
 And after 15 years of working with companies trying to bring their business up to speed with the latest guidance, we’re happy to offer a modular, open-ended solution that can handle new revenue recognition needs without the need to change or replace the systems your company relies on.
 We can even help you understand the potential impacts on your accounting processes, working with you to develop an implementation strategy that ensures your business is ready to meet the challenges of ASC 606 and beyond.